ysunbp/TaxoGlimpse/README.md

 ### 3.2.
 Vicunas
 Please refer to the Model Weights Section in [README.md](https://github.com/ysunbp/TaxoGlimpse/blob/main/LLMs/vicuna/FastChat/README.md) of Vicuna to download the weights for (lmsys/vicuna-7b-v1.5, lmsys/vicuna-13b-v1.5, and lmsys/vicuna-33b-v1.3).
 ### 3.3.
 Flan-t5s
-Use the following python code to deploy the LLMs:
+Use the following Python code to deploy the LLMs:
 ```python
 from transformers import AutoModelForSeq2SeqLM, AutoTokenizer
 model_3b = AutoModelForSeq2SeqLM.from_pretrained("google/flan-t5-xl").cuda() # 3B